jennifersoft/jennifer-view-adapter-eventlog/README.md

 ## Important Notices

-It is available from Jennifer Server version 5.2.3.
-If you want to use the old method, use the 'old' branch.
+It is available from Jennifer Server version 5.4.0.

 ## Getting started